-Here’s everything you need to know about creating an ALDI cheese board that’s perfect for entertaining (and affordable too!).
+Inside: Everything you need to know about creating an ALDI cheese board that’s perfect for entertaining (and affordable too!).

 Thank you to ALDI for sponsoring this post!

 These boards are genius for entertaining because they’re prepped in advance—no fussing around in the kitchen when you’ve got guests—and there’s something on them for everyone.

-I’m happy to report that I assembled my first-ever epic cheese board and it wasn’t expensive.
-I bought everything at ALDI (except for some pesto I had in the fridge—but you can get that at ALDI too!), it was very affordable, and I had plenty of extra food left for refilling it mid-party.
+I’m happy to report that I assembled my first-ever cheese board and it wasn’t expensive.
+I bought everything at ALDI (except for some pesto I had in the fridge—but you can get that at ALDI too), it was very affordable, and I had plenty of extra food left for refilling it mid-party.